-Baptisms (sometimes known as Christenings) take place at Baptism Events at St. Bartholomew’s Church or at selected Family Services at any of our churches.
+Christenings (also known as Baptism) take place at special Events at St. Bartholomew’s Church or at selected Family Services at any of our churches.
 Other dates may be available depending on clergy availability.

 When you have your baby baptised, you are declaring that you would like your child to grow up knowing God’s love and to follow Jesus for the rest of their life as a member of his Church.
 During the service, parents and godparents are asked to declare that they are followers of Jesus and promise that they will bring the baby up in the knowledge and love of Christ as Lord and to live according to his teachings.

 These are serious promises and it is important that parents have a chance to think through the meaning of baptism and perhaps use this opportunity to reflect on their own faith.
-Therefore, we ask everyone to attend a Baptism Preparation session held on a Saturday morning at St. Bartholomew’s Church beforehand.
-We encourage all who are seeking baptism for their children to attend services with them such as Messy Church in Corsham, Early Bird at St. Bartholomew’s and Family Services at Lacock or any of the churches (find out more here), so they can get to know the church into which they will be welcomed and nurtured in faith.
+Therefore, we ask everyone to attend a Christening Preparation session held on a Saturday morning at St. Bartholomew’s Church beforehand.
+We encourage all who are seeking to have their children christened to attend services with them such as Messy Church in Corsham, Early Bird at St. Bartholomew’s and Family Services at Lacock or any of the churches (find out more here), so they can get to know the church into which they will be welcomed and nurtured in faith.

 Many parents feel that they would like to say ‘thank you’ to God for a new life and a new addition to the family, but are as yet unsure about whether they can fully commit to the Christian faith.
 The service of ‘Thanksgiving for the birth of a child’ offers an opportunity to simply say ‘thank you’.
 A Thanksgiving can form part of a main Sunday Service, but it can also be a separate and more private occasion.
 With Thanksgiving, there is no need to make any public promises to God.